-Teams in projects and change services include:
+Teams in Digital and Transformation Services include:

-Technology services are responsible for the delivery and support of professional services that facilitate the use of technology which underpins all the council’s services and some of its partner’s services.
+Technology Services are responsible for the delivery and support of professional services that facilitate the use of technology which underpins all the council’s services and some of its partner’s services.
 The current customer base is approximately 7,000 council staff.

 There is a strong commitment to Information Technology Infrastructure Library (ITIL) aligned best practice and a focus on continual service improvement to ensure that customers can deliver robust, reliable services.
 The team also works with regional and national partnerships on shared technology infrastructure and services.

 Technology services also implements a range of technical ICT solutions and business improvement projects some of which are complex in nature.

 Teams in Technology Services include: